Thomas Taylour, 3rd Marquess of Headfort

 Last Edited=21 Oct 2007

 Barbara Helen Stanley was born on 6 March 1906.
-She is the daughter of Lt.-Col. Rt.
+She was the daughter of Lt.-Col. Rt.
 Hon.
 Sir George Frederick Stanley and Lady Beatrix Taylour.2,1 She married Major Sir Charles James Buchanan, 4th Bt., son of Sir Eric Alexander Buchanan, 3rd Bt. and Constance Augusta Tennant, on 23 February 1932.1 She died in 1986.1

 From 23 February 1932, her married name became Buchanan.